Newborn APGAR Score

 - Answer B & C are correct

-If you chose letter D, you are correct, because both B & C reflect correct answers.
 If the infant receives a score less than 7 at the 5 minute interval, then scoring continues at 5-minute intervals thereafter up to 20 minutes.

 Thank you for watching this video review about the newborn Apgar score – I hope it helps your studying!